openstack/heat/contrib/nova_flavor/README.md

 ### 1. Install the Nova Flavor plugin in Heat

-NOTE: Heat scans several directories to find plugins.
-The list of directories is specified in the configuration file "heat.conf" with the "plugin_dirs" directive.
+NOTE: These instructions assume the value of heat.conf plugin_dirs includes the default directory /usr/lib/heat.

+To install the plugin, from this directory run:
+    sudo python ./setup.py install

 ### 2. Restart heat